Want to learn more?Schedule a Meeting

 A plethora of tools are available, and more on the way, for knitting teams together across the globe.
 Be open to exploring options as you optimize for better communication, organization, and fitting together technology pieces that enable your team to be effective from anywhere.
 Do you need to reconfigure any of the tools you’re already using?
 Perhaps there are features you’ve never used before that would be helpful now.

 Here’s a helpful article about managing the process for improving your firm with technology, if you’re interested.

 For example, one common pain point for law firms in this new landscape is document management across a distributed team.
 When the pandemic hit, many firms had staff drafting legal documents from Word document templates stored on local drives, or accessing court forms from an office server that wasn’t remote-accessible.
 When the pandemic shut down offices, ensuring that team members had access to the most up-to-date versions of necessary documents was a disruption.

 Sometimes, the biggest impact an employee can have is going to be attending an in-person meeting, even if it means less time for other meetings in their day because of the commute.
 Other times, what’s impactful might be a quick Zoom meeting that gets the job done and allows more time for other things (whether that’s more actual work, or letting someone leave early for a vacation and increasing employee satisfaction.)
 Quality meetings are most certainly better than quantity.
 Understanding when circumstances should decide where and how a meeting is taking place can ensure the best possible outcomes for everyone.

-No one can predict what the impact of the pandemic will be on our workplaces over the long-term.
-But we do know that staying flexible can make the difference between being able to adapt and falling behind.
+No one can predict what the impact of the pandemic will be on our workplaces in the future.
+But we do know that staying flexible can make the difference between being able to adapt to unforeseen circumstances or falling behind.
 With a renewed focus on what the best of working at an office offers and what is great about working from home, you can design policies that suit your firm as well as your employees.